iTwin/itwinjs-core/docs/learning/ui/framework/Frontstages.md

 ## Configuring a Frontstage

-A frontstage is configured in a class subclassing the **FrontstageProvider** abstract class.
+A frontstage is configured in a class subclassing the [FrontstageProvider]($ui-framework) abstract class.
-The FrontstageProvider contains an abstract `frontstage` field containing a **Frontstage** React component.
+The FrontstageProvider contains an abstract [FrontstageProvider.frontstage]($ui-framework) field containing a [Frontstage]($ui-framework) React component.
 The Frontstage React component has props for the default tool, Content Layout, Content Group, a Footer mode flag and application data.
 It also has props for the Zones that are specified by their position in the 9-zone grid.